Mt. Hood

 Cooper Spur

 For climbers seeking a more challenging and remote alpine experience, the Cooper Spur route offers a striking ascent of Mt.
 Hood’s east ridge.
-This is an intermediate-level two-day climb that requires strong movement skills on steep snow and ice.
+This is a 2-day intermediate-level climb that requires strong movement skills on steep snow and ice.

 On day one, we’ll approach the mountain and establish high camp at Tie-in-Rock, setting the stage for an early morning summit push.
 On day two, we’ll climb nearly 2,000 feet of steep snow, with breathtaking views of Mt.
 St. Helens, Mt.
 Adams, Mt.
 Rainier, and the Columbia River Gorge.
 After reaching the summit, we’ll descend the South Side and return to Timberline Lodge.

-The Cooper Spur is ideal for climbers who have prior Mt.
-Hood experience and are ready to take their alpine skills to the next level.
+The Cooper Spur is ideal for climbers who have prior experience on Mt.
+Hood, and are ready to take their alpine skills to the next level!

 Other Mt.
 Hood Routes

-Sunshine Route – A remote and beautiful intermediate-level route that involves a carry over of the mountain
+• Sunshine Route – A remote and beautiful 2-day intermediate-level route that involves a carry over of the mountain.

 No matter which route you choose, climbing Mt.
 Hood is an unforgettable experience, and we’re here to guide you every step of the way.